Andreas-Earsadn/flutter_donor_plasma_konvalesen/README.md

 # Hello :wave:

-Welcome to **Donate Plasma** project.
+Welcome to **Donor Plasma Konvalesen** project.
 As we all know, we are facing a global pandemic named as COVID-19.
 Scientists are trying to discover vaccines to cure people affected with corona virus.
 In this critical situation different types of treatments are given by different doctors.
 Some doctors recommended plasma therapy for the patient who is in the critical situation.
 In this situation it is difficult for a patient to find a donor as everybody can’t donate plasma.

 ## What is plasma?
 Why plasma is needed to cure corona virus patients?